Essential Guide to Salzburg Parking: Tips from a Local Expert (2026)

 Cars

-Street Parking in Salzburg
+Street Parking in Salzburg: Rates & Time Limits.

-On weekdays during working hours, street parking in Salzburg is generally limited to a maximum of three hours.
-The rate is €1.50 per hour, or €4.50 for the whole three-hour period.
-Parking ticket machines are conveniently located approximately every 50 meters along the streets.
-Make sure to place your ticket clearly under the windshield so it’s visible to parking attendants.
+On weekdays during business hours, street parking in Salzburg is generally limited to three hours.
+The rate is €2.20 per hour, totaling €6.60 for the maximum stay.
+Ticket machines are conveniently spaced about every 100 meters; once you've paid, ensure your ticket is clearly displayed on the dashboard for inspection.

-Street parking is free from 19:00 to 9:00 (7:00 PM to 9:00 AM) on weekdays, and all day on Saturdays, Sundays, and public holidays.
+Street parking is free weekdays from 7:00 PM to 9:00 AM, and all day on Saturdays, Sundays and public holidays.

-Free Parking Zones in Salzburg
+Free Parking Zones (Kurzparkzone)

 On the map, the light blue area represents the free three-hour parking zone, while the purple area denotes the paid three-hour parking zone.